fubinf/sedrila/docs/internal_notes.md

   a rule that says a task will only count if it gets accepted no later than upon second (or third?) try.
   No such mechanism is implemented so far, though.

+## Incremental build architecture

+The authoring system of sedrila implements a fine-grained incremental build:
+By means of a persistent cache, only those work steps will be performed upon a new call to `sedrila author` that are needed to update the existing build output.

+The basic cache mechanism is implemented in `cache.py`.

+The items ("Elements") involved in the build as inputs, outputs or intermediate products are defined in `elements.py` and `course.py`.
+The latter contains those items that are part of the overall sedrila content model: Course, Chapter, Taskgroup, Task.

+The orchestration of the build is then very simple and is implemented in `directory.py`.
+Its basic idea is that there is an ordering of the Element types such that all depends-on edges in the dependency graph will point towards Elements that are earlier in that ordering, so that the build can proceed type-by-type forwards through that ordering.
+`directory.py` therefore maintains a directory of all entries accessible separately for each type.

+The method-level design of the build is documented at the top of `elements.py`.